JGoodwillieV/GoodSwim/TEAM_RECORDS_FEATURE_SUMMARY.md

 ## Overview

-A new feature has been added to StormTracker that displays Hurricane SC team records in the Standards & Goals "View Ladder" section.
+A new feature has been added to GoodSwim that displays Hurricane SC team records in the Standards & Goals "View Ladder" section.
 Swimmers can now see how their personal bests compare to both official time standards and their team's all-time records for their age group.

 ## What's New